Orla Hardiman: Research

-Hardiman is a Health Research Board clinician scientist.
-Her main research interests are amyotrophic lateral sclerosis (motor neurone disease) and related motor neuron degenerations, phenotype/genotype correlations, population genetics and clinical epidemiology.
+Hardiman was a Health Research Board clinician scientist between 2007 and 2017.
+Her main research interests are amyotrophic lateral sclerosis (motor neurone disease) and related motor neuron degenerations, phenotype/genotype correlations, population genetics biomarker development and clinical epidemiology.
+Her group was one of the first to describe the population based prevalence of cognitive and behavioural change in ALS and to describe the biological association between ALS and developmental neuropsychiatric disorders including schizophrenia and related conditions.

+She is a co-founder of the Latin American Epidemiologic Consortium in ALS (LAENALS), which was funded by the US CDC.
+She is co-chair of the ENCALS and TRICALS Consortium.
+She is the Lead investigator of the international academic/industry collaboration PRECISION ALS (www.precisionals.ie).
+Her work is funded by Science Foundation Ireland and the Health Research Board.
 Along with RCSI research fellow Dr. Matt Greenway, Hardiman discovered angiogenin, a novel gene which may be responsible for motor neuron disease.
 The discovery led to the development of an international research programme with Harvard Medical School, institutes in the United Kingdom and researchers at RCSI.
 Since 2008 she has been the editor in chief of the field journal "Amyotrophic Lateral Sclerosis and Frontotemporal Degeneration" and with Colin P Doherty is Co-Editor of the textbook "Neurodegenerative Disorders".

 Awards and honours

 In 2004, Hardiman received the first Palatucci Advocacy Leader of the Year Award from the American Academy of Neurology.
 The selection committee commended her "tireless advocacy efforts on behalf of the neurology profession and patients" in Ireland.

-In 2009, she was awarded the Sheila Essey Award for ALS research by the American Academy of Neurology and the American ALS Association.
-She is the only Irish based neurologist to have received these awards from the American Academy of Neurology.
-In 2011 she received the Forbes Norris Award from the International Alliance of ALS/MND.
-The Award is to encourage a combination of two major qualities, management of and research into the disease to the benefit of people living with ALS/MND.
+In 2009, she was awarded the Sheila Essey Award for ALS research by the American Academy of Neurology and the American ALS Association as well as the International ALS/MND Alliance Forbes Norris Award.
+In Ireland, she was honoured as the Science Foundation Ireland Researcher of the Year in 2022.
+In the same year, she received the Trinity College Dublin Impact Award, and in 2023, the Health Research Board Research Impact Award.
+She is also the 2021 recipient of the Tom Connor Distinguished Neuroscientist Award.
+She was presented with a Lifetime Achievement Award for her work on ALS/MND by Taoiseach Micheál Martin on the occasion of the 40th anniversary of the foundation of the Irish Motor Neuron Disease Association on June 18 2025.

-Patient advocacy

-Hardiman has been an outspoken critic of clinics using stem cell therapy to treat neurological diseases, claiming it is "only at a very basic stage, even the animal experiments have not been proven", and comparing those offering the treatments to "19th century carpetbaggers".

-In 2006, Hardiman told a Joint Oireachtas Committee on Health and Children that the Health Service Executive was doing a "bad job" in treating people with chronic diseases who had to access emergency departments.
-In 2014 in her role as co-founder and spokesperson for the Neurological Alliance of Ireland she welcomed steps from the Irish government to restore governmental funding for organizations which support people living with Alzheimer's disease, Huntington's disease, and motor neurone disease.
+She is a fellow of Trinity College Dublin, and a member of the Royal Irish Academy.